Actually, he’s not ghosting you (6 Signs)

 Aside from the fact we are all likely to cross over some lines in the sand with others, even though we mean well, it may be hard of hearing when someone puts their foot down.
 LBR, especially when that someone is a fresh, romantic interest.
 And by putting their foot down, this may be on something seemingly not-a-big-deal *to you*.
 In fact, you might even say this boundary wouldn’t exist *if they really liked you*.

 So when you “overstepped”, say, by befriending their friends and siblings on Facebook after Date #1 (whom you’ve yet to meet) or bopping by their place unannounced (after having slept there for the first time the night prior), to you this may be unapologetically normal or *acceptable*.
 Yet it may not be for them.
-And if they felt they had to address and express this to you so early on, they may be left with several assumptions/impressions:
+And if they felt they had to address and express this to you so early on, they may be left with their own assumptions and a poor impression.
+And this can ultimately leave them with a bad taste in the mouth right out the gate and to then make a first impression decision.

 [Related Read: Thanks to Hookup Culture, dating is now ruined]